Commerce Exam > Commerce Notes > Economics Class 12 > Long Questions with Answers - Indian Economy On The Eve Of Independence

 Ans.

 Class 12 Economics Long Questions with Answers - Indian Economy On The Eve Of IndependenceIndia has always been an important trading nation.
-However, the restrictive policies of commodity production, trade and tariff pursued by the colonial government had a negative impact on the structure, composition and volume of India’s foreign trade.
-Consequently, India became an exporter of primary products such as raw silk, cotton, wool, indigo, jute, etc. and an importer of finished consumer goods like cotton, silk and woolen clothes and capital goods like light machinery produced in the industries based in Britain.
+However, the restrictive policies of commodity production, trade and tariff pursued by the colonial government hurt the structure, composition and volume of India’s foreign trade.
+Consequently, India became an exporter of primary products such as raw silk, cotton, wool, indigo, jute, etc. and an importer of finished consumer goods like cotton, silk and woollen clothes and capital goods like light machinery produced in the industries based in Britain.
 Britain maintained a monopoly control over India’s exports and imports.
 More than 50 per cent of India’s trade was confined to Britain.
 Other countries with which India used to trade were China, Ceylon (Sri Lanka) and Persia (Iran).
 The opening of the Suez Canal further intensified British control over India’s foreign trade.

 Q.6.
 Give a brief account of the state of various social development indicators on the eve of Independence.